sharif-os-lab-summer-1400/OS_LAB_5_6/.github/ISSUE_TEMPLATE/session6-report-template.md

 - [x]  Getting started with memory segments
     - [x] ![image](https://user-images.githubusercontent.com/45389577/128613170-83d6844f-3bc3-4c82-99d0-2af8e561886b.png)
     - [x] ![image](https://user-images.githubusercontent.com/45389577/128613184-bc2246c0-c655-46cc-9753-b0a3895623f2.png)
     - [x] Heap and Stack are not shown.
-Because they are related to the runtime.
+Because they are not constant.
+They are dynamic and related to the runtime.

 - [x] Getting started with memory sharing